ton-community/ton-docs/docs/develop/tact/introduce/hello-world-guide.md

 2. **message** - is a command that we send to the contract.
 It tells the contract what to do and can include information like how much funds to transfer or what information to store.

-Think of it like a game, where the contract is the game rules and the messages are the moves you make to play the game.
-On the scheme you can see graphic representation of working in blockchain, where different smart contracts(circles) communicate to each other with messages.
+On the scheme you can see not perfectly accurate graphic representation of working in blockchain, where different smart contracts(circles) communicate to each other with messages.

 ![Tact deploy](/img/docs/tact-hello-world/tact-hello-world-5.png?raw=true)